aya49/202105_sfu_setup_pythoncpp/writeup.md

 $ firefox
 ```

-To terminate the command, press `ctrl-C` inside the terminal (select your terminal window to do anything in the terminal).
+To terminate the command, press `ctrl-c` inside the terminal (select your terminal window to do anything in the terminal).

 You can even navigate your files!
 Here are a few basic commands:
 - `$ ls`: list the contents in your current directory.
 - `$ cd [directory]`: "change directory" i.e. go to the `[directory]` or the folder (that you saw when you `ls`-ed);
-  - `$ cd /`: go to the root directory in your Linux & MacOS.
+  - `$ cd /`: go to the root directory in your Linux & macOS.
   - `cd /mnt/c`: go to the C drive on your Windows.
   - `$ cd ..`: go to the parent directory.
-  - On a MacOS, an easy way to go to your current directory is by typing `$ cd `, and then dragging a file from your desired directory in the file explorer into your terminal; you will see that the complete "path" or series of directories leading to your file is copied into your terminal.
+  - On a macOS, an easy way to go to your current directory is by typing `$ cd `, and then dragging a file from your desired directory in the file explorer into your terminal; you will see that the complete "path" or series of directories leading to your file is copied into your terminal.
 Don't forget to delete the file name from the path because you're "changing directories" not files (e.g. `/home/users/yourname/yourfile.txt` > `/home/users/yourname/`).
 - `$ mkdir [directory]`: make a new directory.
 - `$ rm [file]` / `$ rm -rf [directory]`: remove (delete) a file / directory (`-rf` means to "recursively" remove the directory and everything inside of it without requiring confirmation).
 - `$ cp [file1] [file2]` / `$ cp -r [directory1] [directory2]`: copy and paste `[file1]` as `[file2]` / `[directory1]` as `[directory2]`.